bryant1410/surfiki-refine-elasticsearch/README.md

-Surfiki Refine for Elasticsearch (Non Distributed Version)
+Surfiki Refine for Elasticsearch (Non Distributed Version) - If you are interested in the distributed version of Refine, please contact Intridea.

 Python Map-Reduce Transformation/Extraction/Manipulation Tier for Elasticsearch Indices